Assyro AI

 Quick Answer

-Common eCTD validation errors are technical, structural, or content-related mistakes in electronic Common Technical Document (eCTD) submissions that cause regulatory gateway rejections or agency review delays.
-These errors range from XML schema violations to cross-reference inconsistencies and can add 3-6 months to drug approval timelines.
+• Common eCTD validation errors are technical, structural, or content-related mistakes in electronic Common Technical Document (eCTD) submissions that can cause regulatory gateway rejections or agency review delays.
+These errors range from XML schema violations to cross-reference inconsistencies.

 • The 15 most common eCTD validation errors and exactly how to fix each one